WCSCourses/AMR-Bio-Africa-2022/README.md

 ## Timetable
 ### Overview
 - Pre-workshop:
-  - Lecture 1: Samples to Sequencing lecture
+  - Lecture 1: Samples to Sequencing
   - Introductions

 - Wednesday 25 May 2022: